hybridgroup/gort/README.md

    bluetooth  Scan, pair, unpair bluetooth devices.
-Establishes serial to Bluetooth connection. arduino  Install avrdude, and upload sketches to your Arduino spark  Upload sketches to your Spark digispark  Upload sketches to your Digispark crazyflie  Configure your Crazyflie klaatu barada nikto help, h  Shows a list of commands or help for one command
+Establishes serial to Bluetooth connection. arduino  Install avrdude, and upload sketches to your Arduino spark  Upload sketches to your Spark digispark  Configure your Digispark microcontroller crazyflie  Configure your Crazyflie klaatu barada nikto help, h  Shows a list of commands or help for one command